SMAC-Group/course_intro_statistics/slides/chapter2_diet.md

 diet$weight.loss = diet$initial.weight - diet$final.weight
 ```

-For this example, we consider diet A and B so we construct our "variables of interest", say `dietA` and `dietB`, by only selecting these diets.
+For this example, we consider diets A and B so we construct our "variables of interest", say `dietA` and `dietB`, by only selecting these diets.
 This can be done in `R` as follows:

 ```r
 # Variables of interest